CME211/notes/lecture-22/lecture-22.md

 ```
 $ ls src/*.o
-ls: cannot access src/*.o: No such file or directory
+ls: src/*.o: No such file or directory
 ```

 What symbols are present in the object files?